Predrag Danilović: 1989–90 season: broken leg

-1990–91 season
+1990–91 season: return from injury, another Yugoslav league finals loss

-Using his by now well-known penchant for hard work, twenty-year-old Danilović focused on rehabilitating his broken leg to regain game fitness for the start of the 1990–91 season.
-Meanwhile, the team went through significant changes with head coach Ćorković let go and eventually replaced with Danilović's mentor Vujošević who thus returned to the club after a largely unsuccessful episode in Spain.
+Using his by-now-famous work ethic, twenty-year-old Danilović focused on rehabilitating his broken leg to regain game fitness for the start of the 1990–91 season.
+Meanwhile, the team went through significant changes with head coach Ćorković let go and eventually replaced by Danilović's mentor Vujošević who thus returned to the club after a largely unsuccessful episode in Spain.
 Another returnee with a sub-par season behind him was old favourite Paspalj, back after only a season with the Spurs.
-With Partizan's main title contender, reigning European and Yugoslav champions KK Split, going through a coaching change with their head coach Boža Maljković taking Barça's lucrative offer, in addition to their center Dino Rađa making a big money move to Italy, the reinforced Partizan roster seemed poised to finally overcome its biggest rival of the last few years.
+With Partizan's main title contender, reigning European and Yugoslav champions KK Split going through a coaching change with their head coach Boža Maljković accepting Barça's lucrative offer, in addition to center Dino Rađa's lucrative move to Italy, the reinforced Partizan roster seemed poised to finally overtake its biggest rival of the last few years.

-With fully recovered shooting guard Danilović confidently holding Partizan's backcourt alongside point guard Saša Đorđević, the team finished the regular season in the second spot with an 18–4 record behind KK Split's 19–3.
-Now an integral part of the team, Danilović contributed with 13.9 points per game in the league.
+With fully recovered shooting guard Danilović confidently sharing Partizan's backcourt with point guard Saša Đorđević, the team finished the regular season in second with an 18–4 record behind KK Split's 19–3.
+Now an integral part of the team, Danilović contributed 13.9 points per game over the course of the season.

+In season 1991/92, with rookie coach and former teammate Željko Obradović, backed up by great Aleksandar " the Profesor" Nikolić, paired up again with one of the greatest point guards of Europe, Saša Đorđević, he led Partizan to first Euro League title.
+Due to UN sanctions, Partizan played all home games, bit 1 in playoff, in Fuenlabrada, Spain.

 In late June 1992, Danilović entered the NBA draft where he was taken in the second round by Golden State Warriors as the 43rd overall pick.
-He eventually decided to stay in Europe, signing with sports agent Mira Poljo, an established agent with good connections in Italy through Interperformances sports agency, who soon referred him to her colleague Luciano Capicchioni.
+He eventually decided to stay in Europe, signing with sports agent Mira Poljo, an established agent with good connections in Italy through the Interperformances sports agency.

+She soon referred him to her colleague Luciano Capicchioni.
 Danilović eventually signed a lucrative contract with Knorr Bologna paying him approximately $900,000 per season.

 Virtus Bologna

-Arriving in the Italian city of Bologna and the club Virtus with an aura of the EuroLeague champion and EuroLeague Final Four MVP, big things were expected of 22-year-old Danilović.
+Arriving in the Italian city of Bologna, with the club Virtus and with an aura of the EuroLeague champion and EuroLeague Final Four MVP, big things were expected of 22-year-old Danilović.
 Earlier that summer, the club went through an ownership change with businessman Alfredo Cazzola acquiring it.